 2.1 Probabilities of funding success

 Table 1 uses the statistical model of von Hippel & von Hippel (2015) to consider various hypothetical scenarios of funding and resubmission rates, assuming that the typical investigator submits a single proposal to a given opportunity (consistent with real behavior as illustrated in Section 1).
 Scenarios corresponding to NSF Astronomy funding rates in FY2003, and those projected for FY2018 in the absence of any facility divestment (see Figure 1), are highlighted as green and red, respectively.
-Highlighted in orange is the minimum benchmark for sustainable scientific productivity, defined as the point at which the time it takes to write (unfunded) proposals “costs” more in terms of scientific output than the papers facilitated by a successful proposal (see Section 3).
+Highlighted in orange is the minimum benchmark for sustainable scientific productivity, defined as the point at which the time it takes to write potentially unfunded proposals “costs” more in terms of scientific output than the papers facilitated by a successful proposal (see Section 3).
 Note that the historically much higher success rate of 30-35% in FY2003 still represented a healthily competitive environment, in which the average investigator faced a manageable level of risk (~25%) of no funding after three attempts.

 Importantly, von Hippel & von Hippel (2015) show that, due to reviewers rating currently-funded investigators more highly (a well-known rater bias known as the Matthew Effect), the average funding rate is always an over-estimate of the true rate for new researchers.
 For example, for an average funding rate of 20%, a researcher with current funding has a 50% probability of being funded in the next cycle compared to only 7% for new researchers.
 This is also true for researchers who have not been successfully funded in recent years..
 For a 20% average funding rate, presently unfunded and new investigators compete with one another for an effective funding rate of only 12%.
 Using these conditional probabilities for three consecutive attempts, one-eighth of the presently funded researchers (1 - 0.5)3 plus two-thirds of the presently unfunded or new researchers (1 - 0.12)3, or a total of ~80% of proposers, will be unable to secure grants for their research in a three-year funding cycle.